Whistler Trail Running: Testing the 5 Peaks Course

 Having spent most of my life hiking in the Whistler wilderness I was having a hard time understanding why anyone would want to enter this magical, diverse and incredibly nuanced natural world and then try to sprint through it as fast as possible.
 For me, the Whistler trails have always been about slowing down and appreciating the whistling marmots hiding in the rocks, the wildflowers waving in the breeze or the way clouds drift past a distant peak…how can one appreciate that while trying to break a personal record for time or distance?

 But the sheer popularity of trail running had me curious.
 Whistler hosts numerous trail running events each year and Whistler Blackcomb even offers time-tracking capabilities on select hiking/running trails to help accommodate those who like to hit the hills hard and fast.
-With the Whistler leg of the 5 Peaks trail running series set to hit town on August 29 this year Insider running expert Taylor Godber and I uploaded Blackcomb Mountain for a test run of the 5 Peaks course following Lakeside Loop, Decker Loop and Overlord trails.
+With the Whistler leg of the 5 Peaks trail running series set to hit town in August Insider running expert Taylor Godber and I uploaded Blackcomb Mountain for a test run of the 5 Peaks course following Lakeside Loop, Decker Loop and Overlord trails.
 Here’s what we learned.

 Trail Running is Hard